 We granted Arbor Commercial Mortgage and Mr. Kaufman, as its controlling equity owner, an exemption from the ownership limitation contained in our charter, in connection with Arbor Commercial Mortgage's acquisition of 3,146,724 shares of our special voting preferred stock on July 1, 2003, which exemption also allowed Arbor Commercial Mortgage to acquire an additional 629,345 shares of special voting preferred stock.
-Arbor Commercial Mortgage currently owns 3,776,069 shares of our special voting preferred stock.
+As of December 31, 2004 Arbor Commercial Mortgage owned 3,776,069 shares of our special voting preferred stock.